samgaudet/hello-go/README.md

 # hello-go
-A step into the world of Go
+A step into the world of Go.